TingliangZhang/girlsday2021/README.md

 Installation via RubyInstaller 首先去 https://rubyinstaller.org/downloads/ 下载  [Ruby+Devkit 2.7.2-1 (x64)](https://github.com/oneclick/rubyinstaller2/releases/download/RubyInstaller-2.7.2-1/rubyinstaller-devkit-2.7.2-1-x64.exe)

 > 1. Download and install a **Ruby+Devkit** version from [RubyInstaller Downloads](https://rubyinstaller.org/downloads/).
 Use default options for installation.
+>
 > 2. Run the `ridk install` step on the last stage of the installation wizard.
 This is needed for installing gems with native extensions.
 You can find additional information regarding this in the [RubyInstaller Documentation](https://github.com/oneclick/rubyinstaller2#using-the-installer-on-a-target-system)
+>
 > 3. Open a new command prompt window from the start menu, so that changes to the `PATH` environment variable becomes effective.
 Install Jekyll and Bundler using `gem install jekyll bundler`
+>
 > 4. Check if Jekyll has been installed properly: `jekyll -v`
+>
+> You may receive an error when checking if Jekyll has been installed properly.
+Reboot your system and run `jekyll -v` again.
+If the error persists, please open a [RubyInstaller issue](https://github.com/oneclick/rubyinstaller2/issues/new).

 之后在VS Code 路径下 Powershell里面运行即可启动服务器